flastest/consolidateCombine/README.md

 We saw that times got super a ton better as we added more threads when running `time ./wc aaaaaaaaa.in aaaaaaaaa.in aaaaaaaaa.in aaaaaaaaa.in aaaaaaaaa.in aaaaaaaaa.in `

+#### wc-capture

+there's also a wc-capture that is used in the test. we hid it away so you dont accidentally use it.
+You can use wc.cc freely on whatever you want. it's not what's used in our test though, it's just for your viewing pleasure.

 you can change the numbers of threads used in wc.cc.
 There are some consts you can change.